josegabrielsantos/Santos_SP_Final/README.md

 # UPLB IdSC-FaNS Knowledge Hub

-A Knowledge Management System (KMS) for food and nutrition security research, developed as a Special Problem at the University of the Philippines Los Baños Institute of Computer Science.
-The platform centralizes food and nutrition security research from across UPLB and partner institutions, supports community-driven curation through organizations, and applies AI-assisted metadata extraction and insight generation on top of full-text search.
+A Knowledge Management System for food and nutrition security research, built as a Special Problem at the UPLB Institute of Computer Science.
+It pulls research from across UPLB and partner institutions into one place.
+Organizations curate and moderate what gets published, and AI handles the slow parts (extracting metadata from uploaded papers, generating research insights for each post) on top of full-text search.

 ## Repository Contents

-- `code/` — Full source code for the web application
+- `code/` contains the source code for the web app
-  - `code/frontend/` — Next.js client
+  - `code/frontend/` is the Next.js client
-  - `code/backend/` — Express.js API server
+  - `code/backend/` is the Express.js API
-- `Santos_manuscript.pdf` — Final SP manuscript
+- `Santos_manuscript.pdf` is the final thesis manuscript
-- `Santos_poster.pdf` — Defense poster
+- `Santos_poster.pdf` is the defense poster
-- `Santos_journal.pdf` — Journal-format paper
+- `Santos_journal.pdf` is the journal-format paper
-- `Santos_presentation.pdf` — Defense presentation slides
+- `Santos_presentation.pdf` is the defense presentation slides

 ## Features

-- **Centralized research repository.** Posts and research papers are organized under Organizations, with a four-tier role hierarchy (Owner, Admin, Member, Follower) plus a site-wide administrator.
-Submissions enter a pending state and are published only after an organization administrator approves them.
-- **Advanced search.** BM25-weighted full-text search across posts and papers via Elasticsearch, with field-level boosting (title, abstract, keywords, authors), filters, sorting, fuzzy matching, and result highlighting.
+- Search posts and papers with Elasticsearch (filters, sorting, fuzzy matching, BM25 scoring, highlighted results)
-- **AI-assisted metadata extraction.** Uploaded PDFs are sent to Google Gemini 2.5 Flash, which returns title, authors, abstract, keywords, and year/journal.
-Extracted fields prefill the create-paper form for user review (human-in-the-loop).
+- Upload a PDF and Gemini extracts the metadata for you to review before saving
-- **AI-generated research insights.** Each post page renders a Gemini-generated summary, key themes, and research gaps related to the post's topics.
-Insights are cached for 7 days to reduce API usage.
+- Every post gets an AI-generated summary, key themes, and research gaps (cached for 7 days)
-- **Automatic topic classification.** Each post is categorized into eight subtopics: Food Security, Nutrition & Health, Food Science & Technology, Agricultural Systems, Policy & Governance, Traditional Knowledge, Education & Communication, and Environment & Sustainability.
+- Posts are auto-categorized into 8 topics (Food Security, Nutrition & Health, Policy & Governance, and more)
-- **Analytics and data visualization.** Fourteen charts across site, organization, and public scopes — posts/papers over time, top tags, post-type distribution, organization comparisons, and more — rendered with Recharts on top of Elasticsearch aggregations.
-- **Real-time notifications.** Persistent Socket.io websocket channel for delivering activity notifications.
+- Site, organization, and public analytics with 14 charts built on Elasticsearch aggregations
+- Real-time notifications over Socket.io
-- **Bulk paper upload** for organization administrators, with duplicate detection.
+- Bulk PDF upload for org admins, with duplicate detection
-- **Google OAuth sign-in** with JWT session cookies.
+- Google sign-in with JWT session cookies
+- Organizations with a four-tier role hierarchy (Owner, Admin, Member, Follower) and a post-approval workflow

 ## Tech Stack

 ### Frontend
-- **Next.js** — React framework with server-side rendering
-- **React** — UI library
-- **Tailwind CSS** — utility-first CSS framework
-- **shadcn/ui + Radix UI** — accessible component primitives
-- **TanStack React Query** — server-state management, caching, and synchronization
+- Next.js (React framework, SSR)
+- Tailwind CSS and shadcn/ui for styling
+- TanStack React Query for server state
-- **Axios** — HTTP client
+- Axios for HTTP
-- **Recharts** — charting library
+- Recharts for charts
-- **Socket.io client** — real-time updates
+- Socket.io client for live updates
-- **Google Auth** — sign-in
+- Google Auth for sign-in

 ### Backend
-- **Node.js** — runtime
-- **Express.js** — REST API framework
-- **MongoDB + Mongoose** — primary datastore
+- Node.js with Express.js
+- MongoDB (via Mongoose) as the primary database
-- **Elasticsearch** — search index and analytics aggregations
+- Elasticsearch for search and analytics
-- **Socket.io** — websocket server
+- Socket.io for websockets
-- **Google Gemini 2.5 Flash** — AI metadata extraction and insight generation
+- Gemini 2.5 Flash for the AI features
-- **CrossRef REST API** — DOI-based metadata enrichment
+- CrossRef API for DOI lookups

 ### Infrastructure
-- **DigitalOcean App Platform** — frontend and backend hosting
+- DigitalOcean App Platform for both frontend and backend
-- **DigitalOcean Managed MongoDB** — production database
-- **DigitalOcean Managed Elasticsearch** — production search
+- DigitalOcean Managed MongoDB and Elasticsearch
-- **DigitalOcean Spaces + CDN** — PDF and image object storage (S3-compatible)
+- DigitalOcean Spaces + CDN for PDF and image storage

 ## Prerequisites

-Before running the app you will need:
+You'll need the following before running the app:

-- **Node.js** v20 or higher and **npm**
+- Node.js v20 or higher, and npm
-- A running **MongoDB** instance (local or managed)
+- A MongoDB instance (local or managed)
-- A running **Elasticsearch** instance (local or managed)
+- An Elasticsearch instance (local or managed)
-- A **Google Cloud project** with:
-  - OAuth 2.0 credentials (for Google Sign-In)
+- A Google Cloud project with OAuth 2.0 credentials and a Gemini API key
-  - A **Gemini API** key
-- An **S3-compatible object store** (DigitalOcean Spaces, AWS S3, or MinIO) with an access key, secret key, and bucket name
+- An S3-compatible object store (DigitalOcean Spaces, AWS S3, or MinIO) with access key, secret key, and bucket name
-- A **CrossRef** user-agent / email (for DOI enrichment; no API key required)
+- A CrossRef contact email for the user-agent header (no API key needed)

 ## Getting Started